boinkkitty/tp/docs/DeveloperGuide.md

     Use case ends.

-* 1c.
-The specified student record already contains existing payment information.
-  * 1c1.
-TutorSynch overwrites and stores the payment information to the student's record locally.
-  * 1c2.
-TutorSynch shows the list of student records including the updated payment information.

-    Use case ends.

-* 2a.
-TutorSynch fails to store changes on persistant storage.
-  * 2a1.
-TutorSynch shows an error message.
-  * 2a2.
-TutorSynch retains the updated payment information to the student's record in memory only.
-  * 2a3.
-TutorSynch shows the list of student records including the newly added payment information.

-    Use case ends.

 **Use case: UC06 - Bulk delete student records**

 Preconditions:
-* At lease one student record exists in TutorSynch.
+* At least one student record exists in TutorSynch.

 Guarantees:
-* **ALL** existing student records will be removed locally.
+* **ALL** existing student records will be removed.

 **MSS**
 1. User requests to perform a bulk deletion.